 “When I requested the accommodation, I wanted to include the length of my hair and the eagle feathers.
 I understood that I wasn't just doing this for myself but for other Native service members who wish to do the same.
 I'm focused on helping the next generation and younger soldiers who are seeking accommodations.
 I want them to reach their full potential and excel in life.
 It's also important to note that the religious practice of wearing feathers and regalia is not limited to men; it applies to women as well,” Sorensen says.

 Growing up, he moved around frequently because his mother was a registered nurse.
-Though his father, who is Native American, was raised on the reservation in Grand Ronde, Oregon, Sorenson was not enrolled in his Tribe as a child.
+Though his father, who is Native American, was raised on the reservation in Grand Ronde, Oregon, Sorensen was not enrolled in his Tribe as a child.
 He was proud of his Native American heritage but did not fully understand the complexities of Tribal enrollment.
 It wasn’t until 2009 that he enrolled in the Confederated Tribes of Grand Ronde.

 Sorensen spent most of his childhood in and around Humboldt County, primarily in a remote cabin in Dinsmore, California.
 One day, he discovered a chemistry textbook and decided to read it, sparking his passion for the subject.
 He humorously refers to himself as a certified nerd for finding joy in reading a chemistry textbook.